jgbakke/MongoAI-Documentation/README.md

 ```

 If this is false, you will not be able to use MongoAI so you may want to consider how to handle this.
 It is up to you to decide how to proceed.

-# A More Interesting Example: An AI Platformer

-In the previous example, we looked at using MongoAI to evolve the color of a box.
-Now we will examine a more intersting use case.
-If you look at ```Platformer2DUserControl.cs```, this is the code to control the character in the MongoAI Platformer Demo.
-In this game, the AI tries to jump over a set of boxes of varying heights and widths.

-The AI has 3 choices to make: How fast to run, how hard to jump, and how early before a box to jump.
-Run the demo project and watch the AI optimize its parameters.

-Tests I conducted on this showed that while running 1 instance, the AI took almost 200 seconds to reach the goal.
-While running 4 instances, it took almost 50 seconds.
-When running 8 instances, it took about 30 seconds.

-When looking at the data, it is easy to see how much faster MongoAI can speed up evolution.